codewars/docs/content/docs/index.md

 ## Search

-The search component which is shipped with this theme, automatically indexes all headlines in your markdown pages and provides instant client side search powered by [Fuse.js](https://fusejs.io/).
+The search component which is shipped with this theme, automatically indexes all headlines in your Markdown pages and provides instant client-side search powered by [Fuse.js](https://fusejs.io/).

 ## Dark Mode